 If you do in fact absolutely need to purchase a new item of clothing, take a look at second hand stores first.
 There are many consignment shops that have high quality and even designer clothing that you can give new life to.
 Remember: most Americans don’t wear 80% of their clothes!

 And look for brands that are conscious of the lifespan of their clothing, like Patagonia, as mentioned above.
-There are even clothing companies like Freitag, whose clothing is made from fully compostable materials and Ecoalf, who makes clothing from upcycled ocean waste.
+There are even clothing companies like Freitag, whose clothing is made from fully compostable materials, and Ecoalf, which makes clothing from upcycled ocean waste.
+Plus, check out Dhana Inc. for a company striving to reduce the fashion industry’s impact on climate change through circular fashion.

 Try to buy only high quality, durable pieces that will last longer and avoid fast fashion brands that are basically designed to be thrown out.